Rula Lenska: Early career

 Lenska's big break was as the Little Ladies band member "Q" in the British TV series Rock Follies (1976) and its sequel, Rock Follies of '77, the following year.
 By this time, she had "discarded" her title as a Polish countess; she has said of the decision, "In England it doesn't count, if you'll excuse the pun."

 In the late 1970s, Lenska began to appear in commercials for the hair product Alberto VO5, which were shown on US television.
-Though she was known in Britain, she was almost unknown in the United States.
+Though she was known in Britain, she was almost unknown in the United States, yet the commercials were scripted as if Lenska was an established celebrity.
 In a Tonight Show monologue broadcast after the commercials started running, Johnny Carson asked "Who the hell is Rula Lenska?" and began using her name as a running joke on his show.
 Around the same time, Jane Curtin played Lenska in a sketch on Saturday Night Live.
+The ribbing culminated with a sketch on the short-lived 1980 variety program The Big Show, where Steve Allen dressed in drag to parody her as "Rula Shiksa" making a commercial by a swimming pool, and Lenska, making her first U.S. appearance, came onto the set to confront him.
+Allen was not told about her presence; it was a prank arranged by the show's producer Nick Vanoff, who kept her hidden during the entire rehearsal and filming, so he was legitimately shocked when she approached him.
+She delivered a punchline, "I'm Rula Lenska and you're not!" and then pushed him into the pool.